uwc-eresearch/2019-09-10-UWC_Bellville/index.md

 special instructions.
 {% endcomment %}
 <p id="accessibility">
-  <strong>Registration:</strong> 	Please complete the registration form at <a href="https://forms.gle/ytMzibWZQKXN8KTb7">Registration form</a>.
+  <strong>Registration:</strong> 	Please complete this <a href="https://forms.gle/ytMzibWZQKXN8KTb7">Registration form</a>.
 Limited space is available.
 Places will be allocated on a first come, first served principle.

 </p>